Last updated: 8/5/2023

 SECOND TIER (Tax-Efficient Accounts)

 Roth IRA: A Roth IRA is one of the most tax-efficient accounts available to investors.
 With a Roth IRA, contributions are made on an after-tax basis (so no deduction going in), but any growth is tax-free as long as you leave the money in your Roth IRA for at least 5 years and you have reached age 59 1/2 (some exceptions apply).
 By contributing to a Roth IRA, you reduce the unknown risk of what tax brackets might look like in the future.
 But before you contribute to a Roth IRA, make sure you are eligible.
-In order to contribute directly to a Roth IRA, you (or your spouse) must have earned income up to the amount you want to contribute…but not too much income or you are ineligible to make a direct Roth IRA contribution (Click here to see the 2017 income limits for direct Roth IRA Contributions.
-For 2018 income limits, click here).
-FYI, if your income is too high to contribute directly to a Roth IRA, consider the 'Backdoor Roth IRA Strategy'.
-In 2017, the contribution limit for anybody under the age of 50 is $5500.
-If you are age 50 or older, the contribution limit is $6500.
-You have until April 17, 2018 to make your 2017 Roth IRA contribution.
-The contribution limits for 2018 don't change...they are the same as 2017.
+In order to contribute directly to a Roth IRA, you (or your spouse) must have earned income up to the amount you want to contribute…but not too much income or you are ineligible to make a direct Roth IRA contribution (Click here to see the 2023 income limits for direct Roth IRA Contributions).
+If your income is too high to contribute directly to a Roth IRA, consider the 'Backdoor Roth IRA Strategy'.
+In 2023, the contribution limit for anybody under the age of 50 is $6500.
+If you are age 50 or older, the contribution limit is $7500.

 Traditional IRA: A Traditional IRA is great if you want to defer/delay taxes.
 With a Traditional IRA, contributions are generally made on a pre-tax basis (so you can take a deduction going in), but you will owe taxes when you withdraw money from your Traditional IRA in retirement.
 So it's a way to save on taxes now and pay later.
 But before you contribute to a Traditional IRA, first make sure you are eligible to contribute…and second, check to see if your contribution can be a deductible contribution.
 In order to contribute to a Traditional IRA, you (or your spouse) must have earned income up to the amount you want to contribute.
 And in order for your contribution to be deductible, there are two factors that determine this: your income and whether or not you (or your spouse) are covered by a retirement plan at work (Click here to see the deduction limits for Traditional IRA Contributions).
 Once the money is in your Traditional IRA, it must stay in your Traditional IRA until you are 59 1/2 or you will be subject to an additional 10% penalty tax for early withdrawals (some exceptions apply).
 If you are confident you will be in lower tax bracket in retirement, then a Traditional IRA is probably a better choice for you than a Roth IRA.
 Take the tax deduction now while you're in a higher tax bracket, and pay the taxes in the future when you think you'll be in a lower bracket.
 Again, this assumes you are eligible to make a deductible Traditional IRA contribution.
-In 2017, the contribution limit for anybody under the age of 50 is $5500.
-If you are age 50 or older, the contribution limit is $6500.
-You have until April 17, 2018 to make your 2017 Traditional IRA contribution.
-The contribution limits for 2018 don't change...they are the same as 2017.
-(Note: You can contribute to both a Roth IRA and a Traditional IRA, but your total combined contributions between these accounts can't exceed the annual contribution limit.
-The limit is per person, not per account.)
+In 2023, the contribution limit for anybody under the age of 50 is $6500.
+If you are age 50 or older, the contribution limit is $7500.

-(Click here for more info on College 529 Plans)
+(Click here for more info on 529 Education Savings Plans)

 Health Savings Account (HSA): If you are looking to save money for future health related expenses, investing in an HSA is a great option.
 HSAs offer what’s known as a triple tax benefit.
 Your contributions are tax deductible.
 Your money grows tax-deferred while in the HSA.
 And you can withdraw money from your HSA tax-free as long as it’s used to pay for qualified medical expenses.
 But before you contribute to an HSA, make sure you are eligible to do so.
 You must be covered under a qualified high deductible health plan (HDHP) before you contribute to an HSA, along with a couple other eligibility factors.
 This is very important.
 Your health insurance agent should be able to help you with any HSA eligibility questions.
-If your qualified HDHP is for yourself only, you can contribute up to $3400 in 2017.
-If your qualified HDHP is a family health insurance plan, you can contribute up to $6750 in 2017.
+If your qualified HDHP is for yourself only, you can contribute up to $3850 in 2023.
+If your qualified HDHP is a family health insurance plan, you can contribute up to $7750 in 2023.
 If you are age 55 or older, you can contribute an additional $1000.
-You have until April 17, 2018 to make your 2017 HSA contribution.
-In 2018, the contribution limits increase to $3450 for a self-only plan and $6900 for a family plan; if you are age 55 or older, you can contribute an additional $1000.

 (Click here for more info on HSAs)